jtrolle/react-fullstack/README.md

-# react-redux-demo
+# React redux demo
-Simple demo of using React and Redux
+Simple demo of using React, Redux and Webpack Middleware (NodeJS)